ntoutges/JSONC/README.md

  This takes in a string, and returns a valid JavaScript object from the string.
 This functions the same way as JSON.parse(), but resolves references and ignores comments

 ### `parseAll(text)`
-  This takes in a string, and returns an object containing the parsed JavaScript object (with resolved references), and an array of all the comments
+  This takes in a string, and returns an object containing the parsed JavaScript object (with resolved references), and an array of all the comments.\
   Specifically, this returns:
   ```
     {